Call for Abstracts was open until February 16. Late-breaking abstract submissions was open until May 31.

-If it becomes necessary for the presenter to withdraw from attending FNCE®, he/she must find an appropriate replacement and must notify the Academy of this change immediately.
+If it becomes necessary for the presenter to withdraw from attending FNCE®, the presenter must find an appropriate replacement and must notify the Academy of this change immediately.
 Presenters who withdraw, but do not notify the Academy, may not participate at FNCE® as a presenter in any session for at least one year.

 The following three types of abstracts are presented:

 - Research abstracts include a brief description of the author’s original objective or hypothesis, research methodology including design, participant characteristics and procedures, and major findings and conclusions or implications for dietetics practice.